ciads-ut/transfer-learning-ner/README.md

 from http://nlp.stanford.edu/data/glove.6B.zip and put file `glove.6B.100d.txt.gz` in `src/word_embeddings`.

+# Datasets

+Due to licensing restrictions, GUM and re3d were the only datasets from our paper that could be included in this repository.
+Since each of the datasets comprising re3d has a different license, the train/test split of re3d used in our paper is not included.
+However, it can be easily generated following the directions in `data/re3d/CONLL-format/data/README.md`.

+Instructions for obtaining the other datasets used in the paper are found in each of the corresponding dataset directories, together with directions for where to place them.
+The file locations should correspond to those listed in the file `src/file_locations.cfg`.
+Ritter's Twitter dataset, the MIT Movie Corpus and the MIT Restaurant Corpus can be downloaded and are already in the CONLL 2003 format.
+The remaining datasets are in different formats; tools are included to convert them to the CONLL 2003 format.

+In addition, we include instructions for obtaining several other NER datasets not used in the COLING paper, but which may be of interest.
+These
+are: BBN, MalwareTextDB, GMB 1.0.0, Wikigold, AnEM, and WNUT 2017.
+Of these, only Wikigold, AnEM and WNUT 2017 could be shared due to licensing restrictions.

+# Dataset licenses

+For a summary of the dataset licenses, see `data/LICENSES_SUMMARY.rst`.
+Each data directory also includes the license for that dataset.

 # Reproducing the experiments

 The directory src/experiments contains several subdirectories of the form